| Formulary Chapter 4: Central nervous system - Full Chapter

 - Olanzapine orodispersible tablets should only be used in situations where the plain tablets are unsuitable.

-- Olanzapine orodispersible tablets and injection are also approved for 2nd/3rd- line use in the management of delirium in critical care patients unlicensed indication.
+- Olanzapine orodispersible tablets and injection are also approved for 2nd/3rd- line use in the management of delirium in critical care patients

 - 10 mg injection